msallin/elexis-3-core/readme.md

 * Select project-clean to rebuild all Projects.

 * Create a Run configuration.
 Select the ch.elexos.core.application.ElexisApp to run as Application.
 On the Plug-ins Tab, selecz "Plugins selected below" and Deselect all.
 Then, select only "ch.elexis.core.application" and "select required".
 Click Apply and run.
-Elexis should launch then.
+Elexis should start then.